apache/couchdb-nano/README.md

 ### nano.db.replication.enable(source, target, [opts], [callback])

-enables replication using the new couchdb api from `source` to `target` with options `opts`. `target` has to exist, add `create_target:true` to `opts` to create it prior to replication. replication will survive server restarts.
+Enables replication using the new CouchDB api from `source` to `target` with options `opts`. `target` has to exist, add `create_target:true` to `opts` to create it prior to replication.
+Replication will survive server restarts.

 ``` js
 nano.db.replication.enable('alice', 'http://admin:password@otherhost.com:5984/alice',